biblioteksentralen/github-actions/notify-teams-deployment/README.md

       result: "${{ job.status }}"
 ```

-Make sure that the job has at least the `actions: read` permission:
+Make sure that the job has at least the following permissions:

 ```yaml
 permissions: